Reingaw/react-js-learn-project-biscoito-da-sorte/README.md

 ![Biscoito da sorte](./src/assets/biscoito_01.png "How it looks like after click the button.")

 # What's this project
-Biscoito da sorte is a small project developed in Rect Js Framework to practice the main concepts of the development process using that Framework.
+Biscoito da sorte is a small project developed in React Js Framework to practice the main concepts of the development process using that Framework.